Going alcohol-free for a month can be one of the most surprising, rewarding ways to be happier this year. You in or what?

-Though booze can make you fall asleep initially, it disrupts shut-eye.
+You need to get a sufficient quantity and quality of rest for every process in your body to function properly.
+Though booze can make you fall asleep initially, it tends to disrupt sleep.
 That conclusion was reached by a review of 27 studies on the topic.
 Another recent study in the journal Alcoholism: Clinical & Experimental Research found that drinking before bed increases alpha wave patterns in the brain.
-If you want restorative sleep, those waves don’t help.
-Once you give up alcohol, however, you’ll get better sleep and start feeling more refreshed and sharp.
+If you want restorative shuteye, those waves don’t help.
+Once you give up alcohol, however, you’ll start feeling more refreshed and sharp.

 You’ll Have Better Skin

-Alcohol is a diuretic, which leaches fluids from your body.
-(Translation: It causes you to pee more that you otherwise would.)
-But unlike tea and coffee, which are also diuretics, alcohol decreases the body’s production of the antidiuretic hormone that helps the body reabsorb water.
-That'll show up on your face.
-After just a few days of abstinence, you’ll notice that your skin looks and feels more hydrated, and skin maladies like dandruff, eczema or rosacea may also improve.
-Did you know that alcohol is one of the 20 Foods That Age You 20 Years.
+Alcohol is a diuretic—it causes you to pee more that you otherwise would.
+Many foods and drinks have diuretic properties.
+But unlike green tea, for example, alcohol also decreases the body’s production of the antidiuretic hormone that helps the body reabsorb water.
+This is bad news all around, but it’s noticeably bad for the part of you that greets the world each day—your face.
+After a few days of abstinence, you’ll notice that your skin looks and feels more hydrated, and other skin conditions like dandruff, eczema or rosacea may also improve.

 You Change Disease Risk—Both Ways